Bauer fans 10 as Indians blank Tigers 6-0

 Indians: Encarnacion was out because of back spasms.
 Ramirez was the designated hitter instead, and Gonzalez took Ramirez’s spot at third.

-Tigers: Jones may have hurt himself while running out a grounder in the first inning.
-The team described his injury as a contusion. … Detroit was also without 1B Miguel Cabrera (right hamstring strain), 3B Jeimer Candelario (left wrist tendinitis) and OF Leonys Martin (left hamstring strain), all of whom are on the disabled list.
+Tigers: Detroit was without 1B Miguel Cabrera (right hamstring strain), 3B Jeimer Candelario (left wrist tendinitis) and OF Leonys Martin (left hamstring strain), all of whom are on the disabled list.

 UP NEXT